-A hotel licence allows the licensee to sell liquor at any time through direct sales transactions.
-If liquor is to be delivered to an address in South Australia, it must be delivered during authorised ‘carry-off’ trading hours on any day.
+A hotel licence allows the licensee to sell liquor at any time through direct sales transactions, provided that if liquor is to be delivered to an address in South Australia, it must be delivered during authorised ‘carry-off’ trading hours on any day.

 An applicant for a hotel licence or an existing licence holder can apply to the Liquor and Gambling Commissioner for any of the following consents:

 Extended trading authorisation (ETA)

 If a licensee wishes to trade between midnight and 5 am Monday to Saturday, or midnight and 8am Sunday, the licensee may apply for an Extended trading authorisation (PDF 83KB).

 If a licensee intends to provide prescribed entertainment on the licensed premises, the licensee may apply for an Prescribed entertainment consent (PDF 256KB).

 Extension of trading area